Aplicación Alphanovel

 "What!"
 Jessica was taken aback by her husband's statement.
 She looked at the divorce papers in her hands.

-‘Is this a dream?’
-Jessica wondered and stared up at Dylan as she saw him walk away toward the living room stairs.
+*Is this a dream?* Jessica wondered and stared up at Dylan as she saw him walk away towards the living room stairs.

 Jessica looked teary, and Dylan paused and turned back to face her.
 He asked her, "Have you taken a good look at yourself lately in the mirror, Jessica?"

-Jessica was a banker before she met Dylan, but after giving birth to Nina and starting to add weight at home, Dylan complained that she had turned lazy and mandated that she quit her job to look after their two kids at home, stating that she would not be leaving all the work to the maid alone.
+Jessica was a banker before she met Dylan, but after giving birth to Nina and starting to add weight at home, Dylan complained that she had turned lazy and mandated that she quit her job to look after their two kids at home, stating that she wouldn't be leaving all the work to the maid alone.

-Dylan sent the poor maid away, and Jessica had thought that the maid did something wrong, but the maid was innocent.
+Dylan sent the poor maid away, and Jessica had thought the maid did something wrong, but the maid was innocent.

 Dylan insisted that Jessica must cook his food and spend time with their kids, and Jessica happily did all that if it would make their marriage work and please Dylan.
 Yet, Dylan was filing for divorce now.

-Jessica cried, “No, Dylan!
+Jessica cried, "No, Dylan!
 I cannot divorce you.
-After five years of our marriage, no!
-This cannot be happening to us.”
+After five years of our marriage?
+No!
+This cannot be happening to us."

 Tears freely streamed down from her eyes and wet the divorce papers in her hands.

-Dylan climbed the living room stairs and went back upstairs to the master bedroom that he shared with Jessica, leaving her standing alone in the living room and staring at the divorce papers in her hands.
+Dylan climbed the living room stairs and went back upstairs to the master bedroom that he shared with Jessica, leaving only her standing alone in the living room and staring at the divorce papers in her hands.

-Jessica looked back at the living room wall clock and saw that it was already after 11 PM at night.
-Yet, Dylan was just returning home from work, and she knew that his company usually closed by 5 PM.
+Jessica looked back at the living room wall clock and saw that it was already after 11 p.m. at night.
+Yet, Dylan was just returning home from "work," and she knew that his company usually closed by 5 p.m.

 Dylan was a handsome black man, very trustworthy, friendly, and the kind of man that every other lady out there would pray to have.